Find your perfect value college

-The Bureau of Labor Statistics projects an increase of 11 percent in related jobs from 2014-2024.
-This includes over 142,000 additional jobs for auditors, accountants, and other positions that are similar.
+The Bureau of Labor Statistics (BLS) projects an increase of seven percent (7%) in related jobs over the next decade.
+This includes over 67,000 additional jobs for auditors, accountants, and other positions that are similar.
 There are many entry-level accounting jobs and positions in the financial sector that are relevant to a bachelor of science degree in accounting.
 Let’s take a deeper look.

 Pretty much every industry requires a financial consultant to stay afloat.
 This may be someone who focuses on taxes, supporting the financial mission of the company or organization or someone that can help structure pay rates for employees based on what the company brings in from all of its sources.
-Many bachelors of science in accounting degree programs have specializations that students can choose from.
-These subjects will support graduates to achieve careers in specific sectors of the financial industry, and/ or enable them to specialize in a professional niche.
+Additionally, many bachelors of science in accounting degree programs have specializations that students can choose from.
+These subjects will support graduates to achieve careers in specific sectors of the financial industry, or enable them to specialize in a professional niche.
 This undergraduate academic pathway offers students the skills to achieve a myriad of entry-level accounting jobs while also giving them the perfect foundation for future graduate study in accounting.

 Just like the career path itself, accounting bachelor’s degree programs come in many shapes and sizes and work with many populations.
 Whether you study in an online program that offers flexible coursework or a traditional in-person program, the degree itself should be pretty similar.
 Most programs require students to complete around 120-128 credit hours to graduate.
-Some of the upper-level accounting classes that students may take include: managerial accounting, accounting ethics, federal tax accounting, cost management, and auditing.
+Some of the upper-level accounting classes that students may take include: managerial accounting, accounting ethics, federal tax accounting, cost management, and also auditing.

-Best Entry Level Accounting Jobs
+What are the Best Entry Level Accounting Jobs?

 Take a look at some careers that a bachelor’s of science in accounting can yield.
 Many of these opportunities provide avenues for advancement and plenty of room to grow.